 There is no free lunch even in Freetown, is a popular saying around here.
 While many mobile users opt for free apps, have you ever wondered how free they really are?

 Everyone loves free stuff.
 In the app world, most of the apps we download and use every day are free.
 They have no cash price on them.
 However, not everything is truly free.
-Chances are that you would pay for those apps in more ways than with cash.
+Chances are that you would pay for those apps in other ways than with direct cash.
 Here are the ways you pay for free apps:

 Increased drainage of batteries

 Researchers at the Rochester Institute of Technology in the United States and Queen’s University found out that ad-supported apps use up to 16 percent more energy than apps without ads.
 This would reduce the battery life on a typical phone by up to 40 minutes.
 Also, a study carried out by Microsoft discovered that on apps like Angry Birds, 45 percent of the consumed energy is taken by location services trying to figure out your location, so it can decide which ads you should see.

 Ad-supported apps have an effect on phone performance.
 When an app runs ads on the top of your screen, it takes up an average of 48 percent more processing time, 22 percent memory usage and 46 percent CPU utilization.
 This is quite problematic if your smartphone has low memory.